 Make these marks along the entire length of the knife at a distance of approximately 20 - 30mm.

-From the end of the handle, from the outer edges, make 7mm marks.
+From the end of the handle, from the outer edges, make marks of 7mm.

 2. - from the bottom edge - 7mm.

-Near the tip, from the main center line, on both sides of it, make 4.5mm marks.
+Near the tip, from the main center line, on both sides of it, make marks of 4.5mm.

-From the line of the beginning of the handle, on both sides of the center line, make 5.5mm marks.
+From the start line of the handle, on both sides of the center line, mark 5.5mm.

-Near the end of the knife, on both sides of the center line, apply 5mm marks.
+Near the end of the knife, on both sides of the center line, mark 5mm.

 Near the tip, from the center line, make two marks: